Website: https://www.natashahanova.com/

 How can a manuscript’s first five pages make you sit up and take notice?

-Whenever a writer is able to introduce an interesting character with a unique voice, clear goal, and obstacles within the opening pages, it helps the manuscript stand out.
+It helps the manuscript stand out whenever a writer is able to introduce an interesting character with a unique voice, clear goal, and obstacles within the opening pages.
 The MC’s attitude about the challenges they face and the personality revealed by those obstacles make for relatable characters.

 What can writers expect from working with you during #RevPit, including communication?

-As a content editor, my number one job is to find what isn’t working for the manuscript, as well as what makes the work shine.
+My number one job is to find what isn’t working for the manuscript, as well as what makes the work shine.
 You can expect kind, yet honest feedback on plot, pacing, characterization, and worldbuilding.
-We’ll start with an email, phone call, or Skype/Google Hangout to discuss any concerns.
-I’ll stay in touch while I do a big-picture content edit.
-After time to digest feedback, we’ll chat again to go over questions, concerns, or any brainstorming before you attack revisions.
+We’ll start with an email, phone call, or Zoom/Google Meet to discuss any concerns.
+I’ll stay in touch while I do a big-picture developmental edit.
+After time to digest the edit letter and feedback, we’ll chat again to go over questions, concerns, or any brainstorming before you attack revisions.
+If time permits, I’ll do a second read.

 What do you expect from writers during the #RevPit revision process, including communication?